-In April 2015, each of Ms. Gordon and Messrs.
-Roland, Woll and Dew were awarded a target number of RSUs that will cliff vest subject to our level of achievement towards a specified performance target for each of 2015, 2016 and 2017.
-In April 2016, those executives were again awarded a target number of RSUs that will cliff vest subject to our level of achievement towards a specified performance target for each of 2016, 2017 and 2018.
-As an additional condition to the vesting of the RSUs awarded in 2015, the respective recipient is required to remain our employee through the 2017 vesting date, except as follows:
+In April 2015, each of Messrs.
+Roland, Woll and Kornblau was awarded time-vesting RSUs and a target number of RSUs that were scheduled to cliff vest subject to our level of achievement towards a specified performance target for each of 2015, 2016 and 2017.
+In April 2016, each of those executives was again awarded time-vesting RSUs and a target number of RSUs that will cliff vest subject to our level of achievement towards a specified performance target for each of 2016, 2017 and 2018.
+In April 2017, each of Messrs.
+Roland, Roth, Woll, Kornblau and Youngblood was awarded time-vesting RSUs and a target number of RSUs that will cliff vest subject to our level of achievement towards a specified performance target for each of 2017, 2018 and 2019.
+As an additional condition to the vesting of the RSUs awarded in 2015, the respective recipient was required to remain our employee through the vesting date (which occurred on February 8, 2018), except as follows:

-- Upon termination without "Cause" on or after April 1, 2017, the officer will receive 50% of his or her RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period; and - Upon retirement at age 63 or older before the end of the 3-year performance period, the officer will receive a pro rata portion of his or her RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period.
+- Upon termination without "Cause" on or after April 1, 2017, the officer would have received 50% of his performance RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period; and - Upon retirement at age 63 or older before the end of the 3-year performance period, the officer would have received a pro rata portion of his performance RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period.

-As an additional condition to the vesting of the RSUs awarded in 2016, the respective recipient is required to remain our employee through the 2018 vesting date, except as follows:
+As an additional condition to the vesting of the RSUs awarded in 2016, the respective recipient is required to remain our employee through the vesting date, except as follows:

-Upon termination without "Cause" on or after April 1, 2018, the officer will receive 50% of his or her RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period; and • Upon retirement at age 63 or older before the end of the 3-year performance period, the officer will receive a pro rata portion of his or her RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period.
+- Upon termination without "Cause" on or after April 1, 2018, the officer will receive 50% of his performance RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period; and - Upon retirement at age 63 or older before the end of the 3-year performance period, the officer will receive a pro rata portion of his performance RSUs that eventually vest upon attainment of the performance goals after the end of the 3-year performance period.